JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS by generating the necessary wrappers.
   KMP-NativeCoroutines supports Swift's `async`/`await` functionality as well as Combine and RxSwift.
-  Using KMP-NativeCoroutines requires adding an SPM or CocoaPod dependency in iOS projects.
+  Using KMP-NativeCoroutines requires adding a SwiftPM or CocoaPod dependency in iOS projects.

 ### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed" collapsible="true"}